I General Purpose

 - The Society shall not be run for personal profit, all surplus monies to be re-invested in the running of the Society and for the benefit of its members.
 The Society shall be run as a Not For Profit Company Limited by Guarantee and its accounts shall be publically available via Companies House.

 - The Directors of the Limited Company shall bear ultimate responsibility for the enforcement of the Constitution.
 Directors shall be appointed in accordance with the Memorandum and Articles of Association of the Limited Company for the time being in force.
-The Society Council shall appoint a Chair who will be ex officio a Director of the Limited Company.

 - Constitutional Amendments can be proposed by a voting member and must be seconded by eight supporting voting members before proceeding to a ballot.
 A 2/3 majority of the number of votes cast ratifies an Amendment; below this rejects the amendment for three years.